SimoneBendazzoli93/MAIA-AIDA-TechDays-Workshop/README.md

 #### Start Clients on HPC Clusters

-Trough the MAIA-HPC module, explained in, the clients can also be hosted on HPC clusters, to leverage more powerful computing resources.
+Through the MAIA-HPC module, explained in [HPC Integration](#15-model-training-and-validation-with-nnunet-hpc), the clients can also be hosted on HPC clusters, to leverage more powerful computing resources.

 We provide an example of an experiment configuration file to start a NVFlare client on one of the HPC clusters available in MAIA.